quicwg/base-drafts/draft-ietf-quic-transport.md

 connection ID, because traffic over the new path might be trivially linkable to traffic over the old one.
 If the server is able to route packets with a zero-length connection ID to the right connection, it means that the server is using other information to demultiplex packets.
-For example, the server can assign an address that is unique to the connection using the preferred_address transport parameter; see {{preferred-address}}.
+For example, a server might provide a unique address to every client, for instance using HTTP alternative services {{?ALTSVC=RFC7838}}.
 Information that might allow correct routing of packets across multiple network paths will also allow activity on those paths to be linked by entities other than the peer.

 Unintentional changes in path without a change in connection ID are possible.
 For example, after a period of network inactivity, NAT rebinding might cause